 To apply for the program, you must meet the following requirements:

 - Applicants must be enrolled in a STEM undergraduate major and be junior or senior status or be post-bacc status leading towards enrollment in the STEM Education program.*

 - Applicants must be U.S. Citizens

-- Teach for a minimum of two years in a “high-need” school in an identified (high need) public school district in Kentucky (see website for districts) for each year they receive the fellowship.
+- Teach for a minimum of two years in a “high-need” school in an identified (high need) public school district for each year they receive the fellowship.
 (1 year support = 2 years teaching; 2 years support = 4 years teaching).
 Scholarship monies must be returned if the Noyce Scholar does not complete the teaching requirement.

 * Because of the NSF requirement of a STEM major, elementary and middle grades certification students are not eligible unless they are also majoring in a STEM discipline.